-…and not just because of all the amazing (and pretty cheap) lobster you can get.
+And not just because of all the amazing (and pretty cheap) lobster you can get!
+We spent almost a week in the city and totally loved it.

 Take a look at some of the very best things to do in Boston during your first-ever visit this east coast city.
 You’ll love it! 🇺🇸